desihub/redrock/README.rst

     git clone https://github.com/desihub/redrock-archetypes.git

+In summary, the archetypes method uses a combination of physical galaxy spectra and Legendre polynomials to construct a new set of templates and then solve for the coefficients using the bounded value least square method.
+The method solves for the coefficients of the Legendre polynomials in each camera (b, r, z cameras of desi, ``--per-camera`` keyword is introduced for that).

 Example run::

-    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> --output <output_file> --details <details_file.h5> -deg_legendre 2 --nminima 9
+    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> --output <output_file> --details <details_file.h5> -deg_legendre 2 --nminima 9 --per-camera

 **3) Archetypes + Nearest neighbours (in chi2 space) approach**::

-Similar to archetypes (method - 2), it also looks for the nearest neighbours of the best archetypes in chi2 space, selects a few nearest neighbours (input provided by the user, `-n_nearest`) and then constructs a new set of templates combing these archetypes and Legendre polynomials to fit the galaxy spectra.
+Similar to archetypes (method - 2), it also looks for the nearest neighbours of the best archetypes in chi2 space, selects a few nearest neighbours (input provided by the user, ``-n_nearest``) and then constructs a new set of templates combing these archetypes and Legendre polynomials to fit the galaxy spectra.

 Example run ::

-    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> -o <output_file> -d  <details_file.h5> -deg_legendre 2 -n_nearest 2
+    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> -o <output_file> -d  <details_file.h5> -deg_legendre 2 -n_nearest 2 --per-camera

 For comment or help regarding archetypes please contact AbhijeetAnand [at] lbl.gov